OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 the parsed input without its special interpretation.

 Each column in the CSV file is expected to end with the delimiter character.
-A field of zero length is considered a SQL NULL value, i.e. if two delimiters are adjacent or if a line begins with the delimiter, the field is considered NULL.
+A field of zero length is considered a SQL NULL value, i.e., if two delimiters are adjacent or if a line begins with the delimiter, the field is considered NULL.
 The text in the field is parsed according to the data type declared for the column whose position in the create